Qatar to invest $5 bln in Spain's EU-funded recovery, Emir says | Headlines

 Qatar to invest $5 bln in Spain's EU-funded recovery, Emir says

-Qatar's $300 billion sovereign wealth fund plans to invest $5 billion in Spanish projects, the Gulf state's ruler said late on Tuesday in a dinner held in his honor in Madrid.
-The amount shows how confident Qatar is in the Spanish economy's strength, Emir Sheikh Tamim bin Hamad Al-Thani said in a speech during a dinner held in King Felipe's Palace in Madrid, a government source told Reuters on Tuesday.
+Qatar's $300 billion sovereign wealth fund plans to invest $5 billion in Spanish projects, the Gulf state's ruler said late on Tuesday at a dinner held in his honour in Madrid.
+Spain's Prime Minister Pedro Sanchez said on Tuesday that Emir Sheikh Tamim bin Hamad Al-Thani told an audience at a dinner held in King Felipe's Palace in Madrid that the amount underscored Qatar's confidence in the Spanish economy's strength.

+Qatar's $300 billion sovereign wealth fund plans to invest $5 billion in Spanish projects, the Gulf state's ruler said late on Tuesday at a dinner held in his honor in Madrid.

+Spain's Prime Minister Pedro Sanchez said on Tuesday that Emir Sheikh Tamim bin Hamad Al-Thani told an audience at a dinner held in King Felipe's Palace in Madrid that the amount underscored Qatar's confidence in the Spanish economy's strength.
+"This is without a doubt a show of confidence not only toward the Spanish economy but also toward Spanish companies," Sanchez added in a speech.

-Qatar's ruler, who is visiting Spain this week, is expected to sign a bilateral agreement with Spain to invest in the projects funded by the European Union COVID recovery funds, the first such agreement between a member state and a non-EU country.
-The investments, mainly in sustainability and digitalization projects, are due to be implemented within two to three years, according to that person, government sources told Reuters.
+Qatar's ruler, who is visiting Spain this week, is expected to sign a bilateral agreement with Spain to invest in projects funded by the European Union COVID recovery funds, the first such agreement between a member state and a non-EU country.
+The investments, mainly in technology and environmental projects, are due to be implemented within two to three years, according to government sources.

-Spain, the main receiver of EU funds, with a total of 140 billion euros ($147.53 billion), about half of its in grants, is scrambling to get support from private and foreign investors to speed up the recovery from the record 11% contraction it suffered in 2020 as a result of the pandemic.
-As part of efforts to lift up its economy, Spain wants to build up an energy hub around Liquefied Natural Gas (LNG) imports and re-export terminals.
-The country has spare LNG capacity and aims to position a supply hub for the EU nations seeking to reduce their dependence on Russia.
+Spain, the main recipient of EU funds - a total of 140 billion euros ($147.53 billion), is scrambling to get support from private and foreign investors to speed up its recovery from the record 11% contraction it suffered in 2020 as a result of the pandemic.
+As part of efforts to uplift its economy, the country wants to use its spare Liquefied Natural Gas (LNG) terminals and storage capacity to serve as an energy hub for EU nations seeking to reduce their dependence on Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)